Most people want a career that is fulfilling and that they're passionate about.

 What is passion anyway?
 It’s a strong inclination towards an activity that consists of at least three components.
 First, a cognitive component: you value that activity.
 Second, an emotional component: your like or even love that activity.
 Third, an engagement component: you actually spend time and energy on it.
 Some would also throw in a fourth component, the autonomy component: you must do all those things above for autonomous reasons, not because of external contingencies attached to that activity (e.g. social acceptance or self-esteem).

-There’s wide consensus that passion matters.
-And that consensus appears well-founded: passionate people experience more flow states than those less passionate; passionate people tend to train longer and harder; passionate people are more likely to perform better; having a passion that aligns well with other areas of your life also heightens levels of well-being.
+There is general consensus that passion matters.
+And this consensus appears well-founded: passionate people experience more flow states than those less passionate; passionate people tend to train longer and harder; passionate people are more likely to perform better; having a passion that aligns well with other areas of your life also heightens levels of well-being.
 Given this, it makes sense that we want jobs and careers that we’re passionate about.

 There are broadly two schools of thought on how to get a career that you are passionate about.
 The first school, the follow-your-passion school, holds that the key to finding a fulfilling career is to match your job with some pre-existing passion.